DiegoLopezInc/ITCS-6166_Group_8_Project/SIMULATION_PAPER_FEATURES.md

 ---

-**For further details on the specific algorithms or a summary of the research papers, refer to the `paper_implementation` directory or request a summary.**
+**For further details on the specific algorithms or a summary of the research papers, refer to the `doc` directory or request a summary.**